My rating: 5 of 5 stars

 Neither of these very broad political mandates requires fiction to be propagandistic or didactic, however—neither entails a totalizing “ist.”
 The Biblical epigraph to Morrison’s much-neglected fourth novel, Tar Baby, speaks of “contentions” in “the house of Chloe,” which is to say (“Chloe” being Morrison’s given name) conflicts within the psyche and soul of the author herself and of her “house” or community.

 These contentions are explored no less in Morrison’s celebrated 1977 third novel, often cited alongside Beloved as her masterpiece, Song of Solomon, a book that so takes into account all its characters’ problems that we can hardly stand in absolute judgment, pro or con, of any.
 And a book, moreover, structured around oppositions: north and south, city and country, male and female, reason and magic.
-While the novel gently opts for the latter term in each of these binaries, even rising at times from the secular and dialogic plane of the novel to the univocal and magical level of myth, it does the work of fiction too: we are left with an open ending and a set of not fully answerable ethical questions.
+While the novel gently opts for the latter term in each of these binaries, even rising at times from the secular and dialogic plane of the novel to the univocal and spiritual level of myth, it does the work of fiction too: we are left with an open ending and a set of not fully answerable ethical questions.

 Song of Solomon tells the story of the Dead family—their portentously odd surname a result of a mix-up with a drunk agent of the Freedmen’s Bureau during Reconstruction.
 It begins in 1931 in an unnamed city very like Detroit with the birth of Macon Dead, Jr., soon to be called Milkman by everyone because his mother nurses him well into his childhood.
 Macon Dead, Sr., is a callous slumlord who lives in a loveless marriage with his wife Ruth, daughter of “the only colored doctor in the city,” in the dead doctor’s own house, along with Milkman and his older sisters, Magdalene called Lena and First Corinthians.